matt2ology/tech-journal-and-blog-content/post/reference/books/rwd-steve-klabnik--ca...-the-rust-programming-language.md

 ---
 authors: Steve Klabnik and Carol Nichols
 categories:
+  - reference
-date: 2025-01-16
+date: 2025-01-21
 draft: true

 sources: kindle
 media: books
 notes: reference
 tags: readwise, reference/books
-title: Reference - The Rust Programming Language
+title: Reference - Steve Klabnik and Carol Nichols - The Rust Programming Language
 ---

-## The Rust Programming Language
+## The Rust Programming Language (Highlights)

 ![rw-book-cover](https://m.media-amazon.com/images/I/71aCEjlQBoL._SY160.jpg)

-published-date: None
+Source published date: None

 ## Highlights
 ### Location 1362

 > This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with edition="2021" in the Cargo.toml file of all projects to configure them to use Rust 2021 edition idioms.